Sihaul: Demographics

 There is also a river (DHAR) which is flowing from the middle of the village.
 Origin of this river is Koshi.
-In Sihaul may fairs are celebrated, such as kojagra, durga puja, and tajiya.
+In Sihaul many fairs are celebrated, such as kojagra, durga puja, and tajiya.
 Kojagra (laxmi puja) is the main fair and occurs after five days of durga puja, in which with puja a programme (orchestra) is held after puja for two days.